 Seasonal events are a marketers’ secret weapon because they offer regular opportunities to promote your business.
 Raging Bull Clothing used that opportunity to run a Father’s Day Facebook giveaway.
 To enter, users had to like the page and share the post.

 As a bonus, entrants could tag 3 friends in the comments.

 Since tagging people in comments is a grey area that Facebook is cracking down on, Raging Bull Clothing could have taken a different approach.

-Instead, they could use the Grow Your Facebook Page template from RafflePress to quickly build the giveaway.
+Instead, they could use the Grow Your Facebook Page template from RafflePress to build the giveaway quickly.
 With automatic entry methods designed to boost your page, it could be up and running in minutes.

-Another way to get more people involved in your contest is to offer a prize for both the participant and their friend.
+Another way to get more people involved in your contest is to offer participants and their friends a prize.
 Similar to a friend referral giveaway, it encourages widespread social sharing.
 And when it’s a big-ticket prize like a bed and mattress combo, it’s sure to attract massive engagement.

 In this giveaway example from The Cotswold Company, they could have maximized participation by using a contest app like RafflePress to create their own entry option for receiving comments.
-Then with the Viral Refer-a-Friend action, they could share the contest with their chosen friend to encourage them to enter.
+With the Viral Refer-a-Friend action, they could share the contest with their chosen friend to encourage them to enter.

 Running a contest doesn’t have to be complicated and stressful.
 We hope these Facebook giveaway examples have given you the confidence to drive targeted traffic to your website and grow your business with successful contests.

 And if you want to find out why you should NEVER buy Facebook likes, check this out.